Metacognition for SEND and Neurodivergent StudentsMetacognition for SEND and Neurodivergent Students - educational concept illustration

 Cognitive overload occurs when students are expected to learn multiple new metacognitive strategies simultaneously.
 Introduce strategies sequentially, ensuring mastery before adding new approaches.

-Pitfall 3: Insufficient modelling and practice
+Pitfall 3: Insufficient modelling and practise

 Pitfall 4: Using abstract language without concrete examples